-On our 1 hour Introduction to Kayaking / Paddleboarding Tour, learn how to kayak or paddleboard!
-Your guide will show you how while you spot wildlife and view beautiful scenery.
+On our 1 hour Introduction Tour learn the basics of kayaking or paddleboarding!
+As you learn and gain confidence your guide will escort you along the shoreline viewing wildlife and beautiful scenery.
 You also have the opportunity to extend your trip by heading out on your own once you are comfortable paddling.
+At low tide we have the chance to view a variety of marine invertebrates such as starfish, sea cucumbers, nudibranch (sea slugs), crab, and more!

 Not a beginner but still want a short educational tour?
 This tour can be tailored for anyone.
 It is popular with families with small children and with folks who just want to relax for an hour.
 Bald Eagles are a common sight May through June, and on occasion we spot seals and porpoises so bring your camera!